junliu2050/PinTDirect/README.md

 In the spirit of reproducible research, we provide here the MATLAB codes for replicate the results in our published article:
-**"A well-conditioned direct PinT algorithm for first- and second-order evolutionary equations"** by Jun Liu, Xiang-Sheng Wang, Shu-Lin Wu & Tao Zhou.
+**[A well-conditioned direct PinT algorithm for first- and second-order evolutionary equations](https://link.springer.com/article/10.1007/s10444-022-09928-4)** by Jun Liu, Xiang-Sheng Wang, Shu-Lin Wu & Tao Zhou.

 *We point out the parallel results in the paper are obtained from C/MPI/Petsc implementation of the following MATLAB version algorithm.*